Hendrik1704/GPBayesTools-HIC/README.md

 We recommend to use the `pocoMC` sampler.

+## Latin Hypercube Sampling

 There is also a script to generate Latin Hypercube Design parameter files.
+An example how to use it is given in the `examples` directory in the `generate_LHD_Bayes.py` script.
+This requires a file specifying the parameter ranges, see for example `examples/modelDesign_example.txt`.

+## Requirements

 Check the `requirements.txt` file for the dependencies of this code.